JupiterOne/graph-kubernetes/README.md

    names of these parameters are defined in `src/instanceConfigFields.ts`.
 When executed in a development environment, values for these parameters are read from Node's `process.env`, loaded from `.env`.
-That file has been added to `.gitignore` to avoid commiting credentials.
+That file has been added to `.gitignore` to avoid committing credentials.

 ### Running the integration